Hi, I’m Rebecca Goettsche

 I’m a psychotherapist, but you might also call me an emotional interpreter, a practical philosopher, and an ally in this whole "being human" thing.

 I am deeply invested in recognizing the subtle (and not so subtle) impacts of socio-cultural influences on all our lives.
-My clients come from a variety of racial and ethnic backgrounds and identify all along the spectrums of gender and sexuality.
+My clients come from a variety of racial and ethnic backgrounds, identify all along the spectrums of gender and sexuality, and exist within diverse and creative relational ecosystems.

 In terms of schools of thought, I am a Relational, Existential, Cognitive, and Somatic therapist who uses Sex-Positive and Anti-Oppression lenses.